 In this unit, participants explore the instructional shifts teachers have to make in order to help students read a true balance of informational and literary text.
 In this unit, participants explore the differences between these genres, why it is important to achieve this balance, and how teachers can move toward this balance for purposes of all students being career and college ready.
 This unit focuses on the College and Career Readiness Anchor Standard for Reading on Range of Reading, and Level of Text Complexity, and the Reading Standards for Literature 6-12 and the Reading Standards for Informational Text 6-12.
-Standards.

-- The differences between narrative and informational text. - The instructional implications of a 30-70% balance of literary and informational text. - How to explain the shift in balance in types of texts through the grade bands. - Specific examples of the literary and informational text genres. - Practical ways in which he/she can start to gather appropriately balanced classroom resources to meet this instructional shift. - The ways in which informative/explanatory text becomes increasingly complex from grades
+- The difference between literary texts and informational texts. - The instructional implications of a 30-70% balance of literary and informational text. - The shift in balance in types of texts through the grade bands, and an understanding of why this is important for career and college readiness. - How to explain the shift in balance in types of texts through the grade bands. - Specific examples of the literary and informational text genres. - Practical ways in which he/she can start to gather appropriately balanced classroom resources for this instructional shift. - The ways in which informative/explanatory text becomes increasingly complex from grades-12.